RomanNahryshko/refurbish/documentation/docs/user-manual/operations-manager/batch-intake.md

 4. Upload your Excel/CSV file
 5. Check that all phones imported correctly

-## Step 3: Review and modify
+## Step 3: Review and modify (Initial QC)

 1. Go through each phone in the batch
 2. Look at what Dr. Phone found
 3. For each phone, decide:
-   - **Needs repairs?** Select which repairs (housing, glass, battery, etc.)
+   - **Needs repairs?** Check the boxes for needed repairs:
+     - Housing Change (back cover damage)
+     - Glass Change (screen damage)
+     - Battery Change (battery problems)
+     - Software Update (system issues)
+     - Other (describe the problem)
    - **Looks good?** Give it a grade (A, B, or C)
-4. Add any notes about problems Dr. Phone missed
+4. Add notes about problems Dr. Phone missed
+5. **Important:** When you save, repair jobs are created automatically for all checked repairs

 ## Step 4: Print labels